 .211 An agency or appointing authority can submit a request to the Division of Classification and Compensation to classify or reclassify a position to an existing title or propose a new title.
 Such positions may be permanent, temporary, or seasonal.
 If the title proposed is new, the agency or appointing authority must present justification for the proposed salary grade.
 All requests must be submitted in accordance with New York STate Electronic Personnel (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual.

-.213 For a Long Transaction, an agency must attach to the NYSTEP transaction the following:
+.212 If the title requested is not "Duties Only" [See SPMM Section 0860], an agency must attach to the NYSTEP transaction the following:

 - A detailed position duties description that addresses non-supervisory, supervisory and/or administrative responsibilities, and complexity of duties to be performed.

 - An organization chart indicating the relationship of the position to existing positions within the organization.

 .213 If a new title is requested, an agency must attach to the NYSTEP transaction all information listed in sub-section .212 and the following: